menegroth/menegroth.github.io/nevedhellen.md

 </p>
 </div>

+The Moria gate inscription was in Sindarin.
+The tengwar read: [.s Ennyn Durin Aran Moria: pedo mellon a minno.
+Im Narvi hain echant: Celebrimbor o Eregion teithant i thiw hin.]
+"The Doors of Durin, Lord of Moria.
+Speak, friend, and enter.
+I, Narvi, made them.
+Celebrimbor of Hollin drew these signs."

 One effect of this versatility was that the elves developed multiple styles of writing Sindarin with tengwar.
 Three of these styles, the **Mode of Beleriand**, the **Mode of Gondor**, and the **Consonantal Mode**, will be covered in a later section.

 First, however, I will discuss a very different adaptation of the elvish script: the use of tengwar to write in English.
 There are a few reasons why I think this is the best way to start learning the tengwar, the main one being that if you're reading the chapters of this book in order, you don't yet know any Sindarin words, so learning how to write Sindarin in tengwar at this stage is not very useful.
 Additionally, the tengwar are very different from our alphabet, not just in their shapes but in the way the whole writing system is organized, and learning how those differences apply to a familiar language like English will be much easier than trying to figure them out in a language you don't know yet.
 And finally, if you want to introduce your friends to tengwar-writing, they probably won't have the patience to learn Sindarin, but they might be interested in having a secret code to write English.